yzengal/SIGMOD22_Git/README.md

 This repository stores the source code of the proposed algorithm to solve the Embedding Lp metrics by Tree metrics (ELT) problem.

-## full.pdf is our full paper with the appendix A-E and the new lemma has been updated on the original code for multi-dimensional datasets, real-world datasets and large-scale datasets (see the calcDmax function for more detail).
+## appendix.pdf is the additional appendix for our full paper.

 Usage of the source code
 ---------------